NHL doesn't have issue with facial recognition system at Rangers games

 SUNRISE, Fla. — It’s not an NHL issue.

-James Dolan, who owns the Rangers, Knicks and Madison Square Garden, has been criticized for using facial recognition technology to bar certain ticket holders from the facility that are in business or legal battles with Dolan’s companies.
+James Dolan, who owns the Rangers, Knicks and Madison Square Garden, has been criticized for using facial recognition technology to bar certain ticket-holders from the facility who are in business or legal battles with Dolan’s companies.

-Newsday asked NHL Commissioner Gary Bettman and NHL Deputy Commissioner Bill Daly during their media availability prior to Saturday’s NHL All-Star Game at FLA Live Arena for their reaction.
+Before Saturday’s NHL All-Star Game at FLA Live Arena, Newsday asked NHL commissioner Gary Bettman and deputy commissioner Bill Daly for their reaction.

 Rangers defended

-Bettman took issue with the characterization the Rangers or the NHL were accepting of bigotry after the team veered from its original plan to wear Pride-themed warmup jerseys for their annual Pride Night at Madison Square Garden on Jan.
+Bettman took issue with the characterization that the Rangers or the NHL are accepting of bigotry after the team veered from its original plan to wear Pride-themed warmup jerseys for its annual Pride Night at Madison Square Garden on Jan.
 27.

 Input welcomed

-Penguins captain Sidney Crosby stated his dislike of the NHL’s current playoff bracket system — which forces the second- and third-place finishers in each division to play in the first round — and said he preferred the previous model of seeding each conference from one through eight.
+Penguins captain Sidney Crosby stated his dislike of the NHL’s current playoff bracket system — which forces the second- and third-place finishers in each division to face each other in the first round — and said he preferred the previous model of seeding each conference from one through eight.

-“There is a competition committee and we have discussions about the game all the time,” said Bettman, adding going back to the former format would also force changes to how the regular-season schedule was formatted.
+“There is a competition committee and we have discussions about the game all the time,” said Bettman, adding that going back to the former format also would force changes to how the regular-season schedule is formatted.

 “The last time we polled the general managers, which was two years ago, two-thirds of them favored keeping the playoff system the way it is,” Daly said.
 “This is not some burning issue.”

-Islanders Hockey Hall of Fame general manager Bill Torrey, later also the Panthers’ GM, will be inducted into the AHL Hall of Fame during that league’s All-Star Weekend, Sunday and Monday in Laval, Quebec.
+Islanders Hockey Hall of Fame general manager Bill Torrey, later also the Panthers’ GM, will be inducted into the AHL Hall of Fame during that league’s All-Star Weekend on Sunday and Monday in Laval, Quebec.
 Torrey’s family will be in town to accept the honor.

 Bridgeport defenseman Samuel Bolduc, who was supposed to participate in the event, was replaced on the Atlantic Division roster, likely indicating he will be recalled by the Islanders.

-Bettman announced next season’s All-Star Weekend will be in Toronto, Feb.
+Bettman announced that next season’s All-Star Weekend will be held in Toronto on Feb.
 2-3, 2024 . . .
-The Atlantic Division defeated the Central 7-5 to win the All-Star title and $1 million.
-The Panthers Matthew Tkachuk (four goals, seven assists) was the MVP . . .
-Bettman estimated NHL revenues will rise to $6 billion this season but Daly added the salary cap is still projected to rise by just $1 million next season to $83.5 million.
+The Atlantic Division defeated the Central, 7-5, to win the All-Star title and $1 million.
+The Panthers’ Matthew Tkachuk (four goals, seven assists) was the MVP . . .
+Bettman estimated NHL revenues will rise to $6 billion this season, but Daly added the salary cap still is projected to rise by just $1 million next season to $83.5 million.